Su majestad

 Su majestad is a Spanish comedy television series created by Borja Cobeaga and Diego San José which stars Anna Castillo and Ernesto Alterio.
 The series premiered on 27 February 2025.
+On 15 October 2025, it was renewed for a second season.

 Plot

 Spain.
 2024.
 After a scandal involving Alfonso XVI damages the monarchy's reputation, the king takes a temporary backseat and his daughter and heir apparent to the throne of Spain, irresponsible princess Pilar, takes over the monarchic institution to show that she is up to the task.

 Production

 The series is a 100 Balas and Sayaka Producciones production consisting of seven episodes.
 Shooting locations included Madrid and its surroundings.

 In October 2025, it was reported the series had been renewed for a second season.
+Leonor Watling and Ángela Cervantes joined the cast for season 2.

 Release

 Amazon Prime Video released the series on 27 February 2025.

 Reception

 Estrella Gomez of IGN gave the series 8 points ('very good'), declaring it "a must-see series if you have Prime Video".